gioblu/PJON/examples/ARDUINO/Local/EthernetTCP/SoftwareBitBangSurrogate/README.md

 Also, the `RemoteWorker` can run on a computer, allowing a lot of possibilities, for example a personal computer running whatever operative system to be part of a `SoftwareBitBang` bus.

 ## The Surrogate device
-The surrogate will have the same bus id on the `SoftwareBitBang` bus as the `RemoteWorker` has on the `EthernetTCP` bus (which is private between the `Surrogate` and `RemoteWorker` devices).
-It will pass any packets to that id on the `SoftwareBitBang` bus to the `RemoteWorker`, and forward all packets from the `RemoteWorker` to the correct device on the `SoftwareBitBang` bus, acting as a transparent link.
+The surrogate has the same bus id on the `SoftwareBitBang` bus as the `RemoteWorker` has on the `EthernetTCP` bus (which is private between the `Surrogate` and `RemoteWorker` devices).
+It forwards packets to that id on the `SoftwareBitBang` bus to the `RemoteWorker`, and forwards all packets from the `RemoteWorker` to devices connected to the `SoftwareBitBang` bus.
+The surrogate is not a switch or a general purpose routing device, but is a custom class engineered to transparently connect to `SoftwareBitBang` bus a device connected using `EthernetTCP`.
 The difference between a Surrogate and a Switch or Router is that the Surrogate does not pick up and forward any packets to other devices than the RemoteWorker which it represents.

 ## The RemoteWorker device
 The `RemoteWorker` name is just a concept for the role this device plays in relation to the SWBB bus.
 It can be named anything and do whatever work is wanted.

 Not relevant for an Arduino, but for a `RemoteWorker` program running on a multi-threaded OS, is that the program may be a "master" that interacts in multiple buses via one `Surrogate` in each bus, all connected through Ethernet.

 ## Ethernet
 The `EthernetTCP` mode `single_initiate_direction` used in this scheme establishes one socket for each packet direction, but initiates these sockets in the direction from the Surrogate to the `RemoteWorker`.
 The `RemoteWorker` can be in a central position, with port forwarding for `Surrogates` on potentially multiple remote buses.
 This allows for a "master" to be in a central position behind a router that just forwards one TCP port.